 This is the basic use case supported up to now with SimpleTimeSeries (Matthew Graham (2014)).
 Now, we can easily support it in the Time Series Cube DM.
-An example of the DataSet metadata can be seen on Fig. 5, the definition of the cube on Fig. 6 and the first row on Fig. 7.
+An example of the DataSet metadata can be seen on Fig. 5, the definition of the cube on Fig. 6 and 7 and the first row on Fig. 8.

-The light curve rendered within SPLAT-VO client ((Petr Skoda (2014))) can be seen on Fig. 8 and 10.
+The light curve rendered within SPLAT-VO client ((Petr Skoda (2014))) can be seen on Fig. 9 and 11.
 These images were taken on real data coming within our reference implementation for server and client.
 More about the reference implementation can be found in Chap.
 8.

-The examples of simple light curves can be seen on Fig. 5, Fig. 6 and Fig. 7.
-The plot rendered within SPLAT-VO can be seen on Fig. 8.
+The examples of simple light curves can be seen on Fig. 5, Fig. 6, Fig. 7 and Fig. 8.
+The plot rendered within SPLAT-VO can be seen on Fig. 9.

-Figure 5: Dataset metadata serialization.
-Here we can see dataset GROUP element.
+Figure 5: Dataset metadata serialization via VO-DML.
 There is a dataset (collection) of sparse cubes.
-The dataset contains the metadata, e.g., the DataID.
-All of the relevant elements (GROUP, PARAM, FIELD, etc.) are annotated against their respective Time Series Cube DM counterparts using the vodml attribute.
+The dataset contains the metadata, e.g., the observationID or creator metadata.
+All of the serialized metadata are annotated against their respective counterparts in Dataset DM and Time Series Cube DM using the dmRole attribute.